 Prerequisite: Ability to swim

-This introductory level class is a new edition to our program.
+This introductory level class is a new addition to our program.
 The class is designed for children ages 9 and above who are new to the sport of sailing and want to learn in a fun environment with other students who are close in age and ability level.
 Capsize recovery and comfort on the water will be emphasized.
 The kids will sail close to shore and learn parts of the boat, basic knots, and seamanship.
 This is a half-day program in the afternoon (1 to 4pm).

 Availability: Beginner PM Session 4 is full.